protesilaos/my-website/_commentary/2022-02-12-dog-misconceptions.md

 To our point though: yes, dogs can bite.
 Do not ever make the mistake of thinking otherwise.
 Dogs are not toys.
-You don't get one as the animate equivalent of your child's "teddy bear", or as a fashion accessory, or even to show your social status and how much of a badass you think you are.
+You don't get one as the animate equivalent of your child's teddy bear, or as a fashion accessory, or even to show your social status and how much of a badass you think you are.
 If you want a toy, buy a toy.
 If you need some fashion accessory---which you don't---acquire one.
 And if you really